mapbender/mapbender/docs/CONTRIBUTING.md

 ## Templates

-* __Fullscreen__ - is the main template.
+* **Fullscreen**: Main template.
 This should be used for a desktop based application.

-* __Mapbender mobile template__ - is the current mobile template.
+* **Mapbender mobile template**: Current mobile template.
 This is in development and can be used for simple tasks.
-Use it at your own risk.

-* __Classic template__ - is deprecated.
+* **Classic template**: Deprecated.
 This template shouldn't be used.
-The only reason why it's still in the list is for backwards capability of Mapbender 3.0.x based projects.
+The only reason why it is still in the list is for backwards capability of Mapbender 3.0.x based projects.

-* __Responsive__ - isn't ready and shouldn't be used.
-This template is just a playground for future development and for new templates.
-Use it at your own risk.

 ## Styling

 Application template styling can be done by using the [CSS] tab in the backend for adding your own style sheets.

-[CSS]/[SCSS] text will be parsed to use on top of the application it's stored for.
+[CSS]/[SCSS] text will be parsed to use on top of the application it is stored for.

 ### Template Creation

-A template is a part of the [bundle].
-It's located in the  "Templates/" directory.
+A template is a part of a [bundle].
+It is located in the `Templates/` directory.

-* Create new template PHP-Class in "Template" directory
+* Create a new template PHP class,
 * Extend Mapbender template by:
-  * "Mapbender/CoreBundle/Component/Fullscreen" for desktop application
+  * *Mapbender/CoreBundle/Component/Fullscreen* for desktop application
-  * "Mapbender/MobileBundle/Template/Mobile" for mobile application
+  * *Mapbender/MobileBundle/Template/Mobile* for mobile application

 Example: